Council Services Current Situation 20/01/21

 Crematorium and Cemeteries

-The chapel at Colwyn Bay Crematorium is only open to immediate family members, with a maximum of 20 people.
+The chapel at Colwyn Bay Crematorium is only open to immediate family members, with a maximum of 30 people.
 Mourners are advised to follow national guidelines on hygiene and social distancing.
+We are offering free webcasting of memorial services.

 All burials will be a graveside service only for immediate family members only.